Questo

 Adding new features

-Following feedback from users, we would like to make corrections to the design and add additional features - suggestions for relevant videos on YouTube, an option to respond to classmates' questions, and a personal notes option.
+Based on user feedback, we plan to make design improvements and add new features, including suggestions for relevant YouTube videos, an option to respond to classmates' questions, and a personal notes feature.

 Teacher dashboard

-For the teacher to get the most value out of the questions the students write, we are planning to create a dashboard where he/she can see the questions and the complete details of the lesson.
+To help teachers get the most value from the questions students write, we plan to create a dashboard where they can view the questions along with the full details of the lesson.